jolicode/Harvest-Forecast-tools/README.md

 ### Timesheets and schedules reconciliation

 Validating timesheets using Harvest is a pain, as there's no way to check it against Forecast schedules.
-The main feature of this tool compares both in a graphical way:
+The main feature of this tool is to compare both in a graphical way:

 ![Harvest Forecast reconciliation](./doc/harvest-forecast-reconciliation.png)